 - 8. Augmented Reality (AR) Enables Context For Better Tracking Of Asset Status And Visibility.

-- 9. Proactive AI-Power Predictive Analytics Precludes Shipment Delays.
+- 10. Proactive AI-Powered Predictive Analytics Precludes Shipment Delays.

 1. Cloud-based Platforms Enable Easier Integration For Supply Chain Visibility.

 Cloud-based platforms enable seamless data sharing and collaboration among supply chain partners.
-This is because cloud-based software is kept updated by the vendor.
-Further, the vendor’s technical support is more available and knowledgeable of the cloud-based environment.
+This is because cloud-based software is kept updated by the vendor versus internal IT staff.
+Further, the vendor’s technical support is more available and knowledgeable of the cloud-based environment than most internal IT departments.

 For example, a company can more easily integrate their cloud-based inventory management systems with their cloud-based transportation management systems.
-Indeed, this is a lot better than if they were hosting each software application themselves and providing their own technical support.
 Now, the primary downsides to using cloud-based hosting is data security, and recurring subscription pricing.
-Also, there is the potential challenge of having to migrate off a cloud-based platform to include data interfaces.
+Also, there is the potential challenge of having to migrate off a cloud-based platform to include re-engineering data interfaces.

 Another option to leverage cloud-based integration is to use the services of a 3rd party logistics (3PL) provider.
 Depending on your need, 3PLs can be your platform for order fulfillment, WMS, TMS, tracking visibility, freight bill processing, and carrier integration.
-For more information, see my write-up on 3PL Technology and Automation.
+For more information, on using tech savvy 3PLs for enhanced data interoperability, see my article, The Digital Supply Chain Challenge: Is A High Tech 3PL The Best Way?

-3. Drones Technology For The Transport Goods And Inventory Visibility.
+2. Drones Technology For Last-Mile Delivery And Inventory Visibility.

 Last Mile Deliveries.
-Drones have the potential to add a new dimension to the transport and delivery of goods.
+Drones are starting to add a new dimension to the transport and delivery of goods.
 This is because in select scenarios drones are faster and can be more efficient for last-mile deliveries.
-For example, companies like Amazon are experimenting with drone delivery services to reduce delivery times and reach remote areas with ease.
+For example, companies like Amazon and Walmart are experimenting with drone delivery services to reduce delivery times and reach remote areas with ease.

-First, the use of two-dimensional (2D) and quick response (QR) barcodes has significantly expanded the amount of information that can be conveyed in a barcode compared to traditional one-dimensional barcodes.
-Unlike tracking numbers that primarily serve as identifiers, 2D and QR barcodes can store more information.
+Indeed, the use of two-dimensional (2D) and quick response (QR) barcodes has significantly expanded the amount of information that can be conveyed in a barcode compared to traditional one-dimensional barcodes.
+Unlike tracking numbers that primarily serve as identifiers, 2D and QR barcodes can store and provide access to more information.
 This can include such data elements as product specifications, batch numbers, expiration dates, and even manufacturing locations.
 For instance, 2D and QR barcodes allow for efficient tracking and tracing of shipments.
-By scanning these barcodes at various checkpoints along the supply chain, stakeholders can access real-time information about the location, condition, and status of goods.
+By scanning these barcodes at various checkpoints along the supply chain, stakeholders can access real-time information about the location and status of goods.

 Especially with QR barcodes, these barcodes promote interoperability by using open standards versus proprietary standards.
 As a result, they facilitate data exchange between more systems and devices to include off-the-shelf smartphones.
 For example, in warehouse management, these barcodes can be scanned by handheld devices or integrated into automated systems to streamline inventory management processes.